Los Angeles Chargers vs. Philadelphia Eagles NFL Week 9 Odds, Plays and Insights for November 7, 2021

 Over/under insights

-- Los Angeles has combined with its opponents to score more than 49.5 points in three of seven games this season.
+- Los Angeles and its opponents have gone over the current 49.5-point total in three of seven games (42.9%) this season.

+- Philadelphia's games have gone over 49.5 points in five of eight chances this season.

+- The combined points per game average of the two teams, 50, is 0.5 points above Sunday's over/under.

 - The 49.2 combined points per game that these two squads have allowed this season are 0.3 fewer than the 49.5 total in this contest.